TMAJ Server Setup

 - Download

-the Java 6 JDK.
+- Version 6 is required.
 You must have Java 6 for TMAJ to

 work.
 It is not

-Development Kit) and not the JRE (Java Runtime Environment.)
-The
+Development Kit) and NOT the JRE (Java Runtime

-Java Runtime Environment allows you to run Java application, while the
+Java Runtime Environment allows you to run Java applications, while the

 - Verify Java was installed